ewlarson/cdmdexer/README.md

 ## TODO

 * Make StripFormatter the default formatter so it doesn't need to be declared for every field
 * Re-brand project: CONTENTdm Indexer.
-CDMBL doesn't necessarily require Blacklight.
+CDMDEXER doesn't necessarily require Blacklight.
 Moreover only handles indexing.